 As you drive into Aguirre Springs Campground, the trail to Baylor Pass will be the first trail to take off to the right.
 Go up from it to the saddle of your choice.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rabbit Ears Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rabbit Ears Area:

 Featured Route For Rabbit Ears Area

 Black Velvet 5.9 5c 17 VI 17 HVS 5a New Mexico

 Start at a dead gnarly oak on a ledge 20 ft up the cliff, under a large left facing crack system.
 A huge roof caps off the final pitch and makes an excellent landmark.Pitch 1 goes right up a fourth class corner onto a large ledge (unless you scramble this part) and then climbs the corner/crack system up to a small belay stance just below a hand traverse left.
 Pitch 2 (crux) goes out the hand traverse and up a steep layback for a ways.
 Yucca plants make pulling out of the crack system sticky.
 Go ...[more]
 Browse More Classics in New Mexico

 Great view of the Rabbit Ears from the col north o...